 GSKWR's Membership Team is the first line of contact for all volunteers and members who have questions or comments.
-The Membership Team may be contacted at 1-800-475-2621, by emailing mailto:gswrc@gswrc.org or in person at one of four service centers.
+Your designated membership team may be contacted at 1-800-475-2621, by emailing gswrc@gswrc.org or in person at one of four service centers.
 Office hours at all service centers vary.
 You can view our updated hours on our Council website www.gskentucky.org.
-You may also view helpful information and find announcements related to support and office openings.
+You will also find helpful information and announcements related to support and office openings on the website.